btactic/zsuitecrm/README.md

 Branches explanation

-* master: Outdated.
+* explanation: Outdated.
 This explanation.
 Please use the branch that meets your needs.

 * bsugar_apply: Tools for generating bsugar.
 * zsugar_bsugar: bSugar branch of zsugar.
 Ideal for making pull requests to upstream.